nicholas-10/Ninja-Run-Simple-game-/README.md

 # Overview
 This is a simple game for Harvard's CS50xs final project that I made to learn some game development.
-It's not much and I probably couldn't have done it without help from the communities and comparing it to the mario distribution code, but it's a start.
+It's not much and I probably couldn't have done it without help from the communities and referencing some distribution code, but it's a start.
 ## Description
 You play as a ninja that has to run to the end of a randomly generated level.
 You have to avoid pits and spikes.
 Once you reach the end, you will replenish you lifes, get 500 points, and start a new level all over again.
 The goal is simply to gain as many points as possible.
 The game is easy, doesn't get harder, and is just a bit of silly fun.
 You can attack, but there aren't any enemies.
 There are a few randomly generated things like pyramids, holes and spikes (well those are the only things really) to make things just a slight bit more interesting.